OH, DADDY: Hackensack Man Lied In ID'ing His Son As Hit-Run Driver, Teaneck Police Charge

 Police charged Asante with hindering, the chief said.

-They charged Francis with leaving the scene of an accident with injuries and endangering an injured victim, while issuing summonses for violations including being an licensed driver.
+They charged Francis with leaving the scene of an accident with injuries and endangering an injured victim, while issuing summonses for violations including being an unlicensed driver.

 They also dismissed the charges against Asante's 27-year-old son, Andrew, also of Hackensack.